+This change ensures that all records that are disclosed on a DBS Basic check will now also appear on Standard and Enhanced checks.
 However, in accordance with safeguarding, an employer is still legally entitled to ask shortlisted candidates to disclose their criminal history, however this no longer includes final warnings, cautions and reprimands.
-Further guidance on this can be found in the NACRO guidance here.
+Further guidance on this can be found in the NACRO guidance <a href="https://example.com/here/basic-state-short-